Jayce Salloum: Career

-In 2001, Salloum was invited to exhibit at the Canadian Museum of Civilization.
-The exhibition was set to open in October of that year but was cancelled in the aftermath of 9/11.
-Central to the museum's decision to cancel the exhibition was Salloum's video installation, untitled part 1: everything and nothing, in which Salloum interviews Soha Bechara who was detained for nearly ten years at Khiam prison in Southern Lebanon, which was at the time occupied by Israel.
+In 2001, Salloum was invited to exhibit as part of a group exhibition at the Canadian Museum of Civilization (now the Canadian Museum of History).
+The exhibition was set to open in October of that year, but was cancelled in the aftermath of the September 11 attacks a month prior.
+Central to the museum's decision to cancel the exhibition was Salloum's video installation, untitled part 1: everything and nothing, in which Salloum interviews Soha Bechara.
+Bechara had shot and attempted to assassinate South Lebanon Army commander Antoine Lahad.
+She was thereafter detained by the South Lebanon Army for nearly ten years at its Khiam prison in Southern Lebanon, which was at the time within a security belt occupied by Israel.
 In the video, Bechara expresses the need to resist the Israeli occupation, which was seen as controversial by the directors of the Canadian Museum of Civilization.
-The bigoted gesture to cancel the exhibition and censor the voices of Arab-Canadian artists was widely condemned by the public.
-After a discussion ensued in the House of Commons, in which Prime Minister Jean Chrétien voiced his support for the exhibition, the show opened on schedule.
+The postponement was criticized by some civil liberties organizations and arts communities as a form of inappropriate cultural censorship.
+At the same time, in support of the museum's decision to postpone or perhaps censor the video installation, some advocacy groups questioned whether a state-funded museum should support a work that promoted hatred and hostility, political propaganda, and one-sided promotion of hostility and divisiveness.
+After a discussion ensued in the House of Commons, in which Prime Minister Jean Chrétien voiced his support for the exhibition, the show opened as scheduled.

 In 2005, Salloum was commissioned by Kelowna's Alternator Gallery to create a new video work for their compilation video project, "Temporal Transmissions," part of the city's 2005 centennial celebration.
-Salloum created a 38-minute video, untitled part 4: terra incognita, which interviews local Syilx First Nations residents and documents the history and shameful legacy of Canada's ongoing colonialism.
+Salloum created a 38-minute video, untitled part 4: terra incognita, which interviews local Syilx First Nations residents and documents the history and legacy of Canada's ongoing colonialism.
 The day prior to the screening, the city of Kelowna tried to censor the works and cancelled the scheduled premiere screening.
 Salloum was able to convince Kelowna's Alternator Gallery to screen the film that same night, and in the ensuing weeks after much press coverage and public debate the city decommissioned the complete compilation project and denied the final funding due to the Alternator gallery.
 The video was claimed by local First Nations as their own film, and presented in schools as part of their history.